digitalbuddha/RxStarter/README.md

 DaggerStarter
 =============

-Sample Setup with Retrofit, RxJava (RxGroovy actually), Dagger and SwissKnife which is a dagger version of ButterKnife
+Sample Setup with Retrofit, RxJava  and Dagger.